ArutyunovG/CVWorkspace/README.md

 ## Advanced frameworks configuration

-Note.
-The options in the files described here are for advanced research development and not recommended to change if you feel unconfident with their meaning.
+<b>Note.</b> The options in the files described here are for advanced research development and not recommended to change if you feel unconfident with their meaning.

 Deep learning frameworks are often changed by the user in projects, where some new techniques are invented.
 If you are doing serious research or production development, you know, that reproducibility of results is a must.
 That includes reproducibility of the environment, where the result were achieved.
 Given how much changes are often done and in different tools this environment reproducibility task is often not trivial.